 The all too known process of creating Windows 10 bootable USB/CD using the Media Creation Tool (MCT) works only from Microsoft’s operating system, Windows 10.
 Hence, the need to show you how to carry out the same action on a Linux machine.

 Some might ask if this tutorial is really necessary.
 The answer to that question is yes.
-This procedure to create a Windows 10 bootable media on a Linux machine will come in handy if for instance, your Windows 10 production machine packs up and you need to provision another machine on the fly – but the machines you currently have access to are all Linux machines on which you can’t create a Windows 10 bootable media the usual way.
+This procedure to create a Windows 10 bootable media on a Linux machine will come in handy if for instance, your Windows 10 production machine packs up and you need to provide another machine on the fly – but the machines you currently have access to are all Linux machines on which you can’t create a Windows 10 bootable media the usual way.
 So, it’s valuable technical know-how you should have in your kit.

 Make a bootable Windows 10 USB on Linux

 To successfully create a Windows 10 bootable USB on Linux, you’ll need the following;